-49 No further arguments should be necessary to protect soils from the different threats posed to them by modern 50 agriculture and other human activities.
-Yet, as is the case with many other natural resources, soils are under 51 intensive pressure.
-Organic carbon loss, salinization, compaction and sealing all threaten the functioning of soils 52 to different extents in different areas of the world.
-One of the most important and perhaps the ultimate threat posed 53 to soils is accelerated erosion due to agricultural disturbance.
-When soils are used for farming their natural 54 vegetation cover is removed and they are often disturbed by tillage.
-The result is that, under conventional tillage, 55 erosion rates by water on arable land are, on average, up to two orders of magnitude higher than those observed 56 under natural vegetation.
-This acceleration creates a major imbalance as soil production is outstripped by soil erosion by a factor 10-100 so that soil is effectively mined (Johnson, 1987; Montgomery, 2007; Vanacker et al., 57 58 2007b).
-Eroded soil is, in many cases, truly lost and cannot be restored (although there are exceptions to this rule), 59 which explains why land prices in areas heavily affected by erosion may remain lower than expected, even when 60 excessive erosion has been halted for several decades (Hornbeck, 2012).
+No further arguments should be necessary to protect soils from the different threats posed to them by modern agriculture and other human activities.
+Yet, as is the case with many other natural resources, soils are under intensive pressure.
+Organic carbon loss, salinisation, compaction and sealing all threaten the functioning of soils to different extents in different areas of the world.
+One of the most important and perhaps the ultimate threat posed to soils is accelerated erosion due to agricultural disturbance.
+When soils are used for farming their natural vegetation cover is removed and they are often disturbed by tillage.
+The result is that, under conventional tillage, erosion rates by water on arable land are, on average, up to 2 orders of magnitude higher than those observed under natural vegetation.
+This acceleration creates a major imbalance as soil production is outstripped by soil erosion by a factor 10-100 so that soil is effectively mined (Johnson, 1987; Montgomery, 2007; Vanacker et al., 2007b).
+Eroded soil is, in many cases, truly lost and cannot be restored (although there are exceptions to this rule), which explains why land prices in areas heavily affected by erosion may remain lower than expected, even when excessive erosion has been halted for several decades (Hornbeck, 2012).

-61 It is rather surprising that agricultural soil erosion still is such an important problem.
-Pre-industrial societies such 62 as the Inca already understood that erosion threatened agricultural productivity and used soil conservation 63 techniques such as terracing for centuries (Krajick, 1998).
-In France, environmental degradation by excessive 64 water erosion of mountain hillslopes literally ruined the livelihood of entire mountain communities at the end of 65 the 19th century (Robb, 2008).
-A similar situation developed in Iceland where excessive wind and water erosion 66 forced entire villages to be abandoned in the same period.
+It is rather surprising that agricultural soil erosion is still such an important problem.
+Pre-industrial societies such as the Inca already understood that erosion threatened agricultural productivity and used soil conservation techniques such as terracing for centuries (Krajick, 1998).
+In France, environmental degradation by excessive water erosion of mountain hillslopes literally ruined the livelihood of entire mountain communities at the end of the 19th century (Robb, 2008).
+A similar situation developed in Iceland, where excessive wind and water erosion forced entire villages to be abandoned in the same period.
 In both countries overexploitation of the natural environment by subsistence farmers through excessive deforestation and overgrazing were key factors.
-Both 67 68 countries responded to this situation: in Iceland the first soil conservation service of the world was founded in 69 1907 (Arnalds, 2005), while France started an extensive programme to restore its mountain environments (RTM)

-as early as 1860 (Lilin, 1986).
-In the United States, the Dust Bowl years (1930s) moved the erosion problem high

-71 up the political agenda: President Franklin Roosevelt not only erected a Soil Conservation Service but also,

-72 famously, said 'A nation that destroys its soils destroys itself' (FAO and ITPS, 2015).
+Both countries responded to this situation: in Iceland the first soil conservation service of the world was founded in 1907 (Arnalds, 2005), while France started an extensive programme to restore its mountain environments (RTM) as early as 1860 (Lilin, 1986).
+In the United States, the Dust Bowl years (1930s) moved the erosion problem high up the political agenda: President Franklin Roosevelt not only erected the Soil Conservation Service but also, famously, said "A nation that destroys its soils destroys itself" (FAO and ITPS, 2015).